 any disease attributed to an occupational exposure to a biological agent.

 Dangerous occurrences are certain, specified near-miss events.
 Typically, they are serious near misses which, if persons were near involved would lead to fatalities or specified injuries to one or more persons.
-There are 27 Categories of Dangerous Occurrences (the specific details of each is given at the link) that are relevant to most workplaces, for example:
+There are 27 Categories of Dangerous Occurrences (the specific details of each are given in the link) that are relevant to most workplaces, for example:

 the collapse, overturning or failure of load-bearing parts of lifts and lifting equipment;